 Penalty exposure is a function of time

-Under LL48, idle shed penalties begin at $10 per linear foot per month for sheds under 3 years old and escalate to $100/LF (3-4 years) and $200/LF (over 4 years), capped at $6,000 per month.
-The full penalty schedule is detailed in the Local Law 48 penalty calculator guide.
+Under LL48, idle shed penalties begin at $10 per linear foot per month for sheds under 3 years old and escalate to $100/LF (3-4 years) and $200/LF (over 4 years), capped at $6,000 per month [2].
+Use the Local Law 48 penalty calculator to estimate exposure for your project, or see the full penalty schedule guide for details.

 Speed-of-removal is now a cost factor